datasci611/bios611-projects-fall-2019-b-phung/project_2/README.md

 Possible future updates include:
 * Switching to a different layout, in which the graphs take up the full width of the screen.
 * Trying a different input widget.
-Although a dropdown menu might be very natural option to ensure that there will only be valid inputs, note that there are over 15344 unique clients.
+Although a dropdown menu might be very natural option to ensure that there will only be valid inputs, note that there are 15344 unique clients.
+Maybe have a way to find clients of interest.
 * If there is no input, display the aggregate visits.
 * Return an error message for invalid inputs.
 * Implementing help text into the app itself.